Early life of Habib Bourguiba: Paternal family

 Bourguiba's paternal family originated from the Ottoman Empire nobility.
 In Albanian, Bourguiba meant "prisoner".
 The family lived in Istanbul before leaving the city for the Sirte coast in Libya.
 In 1795, the great-grandfather of Habib Bourguiba, Hadj Mohamed Bourguiba Al Kebir, left Tripolitania to settle in Tunisia, because of the eruption of troubles between Libya and the Ottoman Empire.
 Therefore, he moved to Monastir, in the "Tripolitanian quarter" with his family, wealth, fishers, his forty slaves and his doctor.
 Since then, Mohamed Bourguiba got richer and richer, aiding those in need and becoming known for his generosity.
 In 1805, his son Mohamed II was born.
 When his father died, Mohamed II inherited his wealth and then fructified it, becoming known, like his Mohamed El Kebir, for his help to the poor.

 Years after they moved to Monastir, the Husainid Dynasty made many reforms for Tunisia to avoid the fate of Ottoman Algeria who had just being colonized by France, in 1830.
 The reforms included the establishment of new institutions in order to compete with Europe.
 But this attempt was a complete failure and ended with a financial crisis.
 In order to repay foreign loans, the Tunisian government raised the taxes of the mejba.
 But this resulted in dissatisfaction of the Tunisian people who decided to revolt in 1864.
 The uprising ended with a terrible repression: The bey decided to punish any person who had participated in the event.
 Therefore, the bey sent general Ahmed Zarrouk to Monastir in order to pacify the situation.
 Thus, he arrested the city's notables, including Mohamed Bourguiba and his brother, who were detained in a beylical camp settled at the west of the city.
 They were freed only with the family's efforts who sacrificed all their wealth, jewelry, money and properties.
 The youngest of Mohamed Bourguiba's sons, Ali, who was only 14, was responsible for bringing the ransom to the general's tent.
-He was noticed by Zarrouck who saw in him a good recrew for his troops and decided to enroll him in the army.
+He was noticed by Zarrouck who saw in him a good recruit for his troops and decided to enroll him in the army.
 Therefore, Ali spent 19 years of his life campaigning, before ending his military career with the rank of sergeant-in-chief and a quarterly pension of 11.25 francs.
 However, Mohamed Bourguiba died on the very night he got back home, in 1865.